How to Write a Task Your Future Self Won't Curse

 Todo lists are simple.
 Kanban boards are visual.
 But which one actually helps you ship code?
 A practical comparison based on how developers really work.

 Developers live in the keyboard.
 Your PM tool should too.
-How keyboard-first design cuts project management overhead by 60% — and why most tools get it wrong.
+How keyboard-first design saves 2–4 seconds on every project management action — and why most tools get it wrong.

 We didn't build GritShip because the world needed another PM tool.
 We built it because every existing tool is optimized for teams we're not on.
 Here's the story.